 For more information on the trip and on trekking in Nepal, please visit out FAQ section.

-Guide with medical kit, all transport fees, one night accommodation, all meals and all Temple and Monastery entrance fees.
+Guide with medical kit, bus fees (or private vehicle if more than 2 people), one night accommodation, all meals and all Temple and Monastery entrance fees.

 DOES NOT INCLUDE